taiwokassim/superteam_telegram_bot/README.md

 # Superteam Earn Telegram Bot

-A production-ready Telegram notification bot for Superteam Earn that provides users with personalized alerts for new bounties and projects.
+A production-ready Telegram bot that keeps Superteam Earn users updated with personalized alerts whenever new bounties or projects are published.

 ## 🚀 Features